-Hydrogen Production Plant at Gordonbush Wind Farm
+Hydrogen Production Facility at Gordonbush Wind Farm

 The application documents can be found on this webpage, via the following links, or on the Highland Councils e-Planning Portal website here, using the application reference numbers noted below.